Dragonmystic707/exalted-reincarnated/docs/Sidereals/Introduction.md

 Character Creation
 ------------------

-The Sideral gains access to separate aspects of reality, represented by the Supernatural Abilities: **Journey, Serenity, Battles, Secrets,** and **Endings.**
+The Sidereal gains access to separate aspects of reality, represented by the Supernatural Abilities: **Journey, Serenity, Battles, Secrets,** and **Endings.**